Characteristics & Features of Cobberdogs

 The Australian Cobberdog temperament really sets it apart from all other breeds.
 Cobberdogs were developed with particular attention paid to the trait of temperament.

 The result is a dog that is loving and consistently totally non aggressive.
 Cobberdogs are calm, gentle, social, humorous and extremely clever.
 These dogs also have boundless energy when sent out to play.

 Cobberdogs approach people in a beautiful friendly manner and love to be touched and handled.
 They are not timid or shy and when you first meet they will look into your eyes with trust and love!

 Cobberdogs are allergy friendly!

-The Cobberdog coat is odour-free and there is minimal to no shedding.
+The Cobberdog coat is odour-free and low shedding.
 This makes them perfect choices for people allergic to dog hair.
-It also makes the dogs a much more desirable indoors pet, as you won't have dog hair on and around your furniture, carpets and soft furnishings.
+It also makes the dogs a much more desirable indoors pet, as you won't have dog constant hair shedding on and around your furniture, carpets and soft furnishings.
 Grooming the coat keeps it tangle free and in beautiful condition, and Cobberdogs just love the handling that comes with brushing their coat!

 These dogs love water!

 This is a really great feature of these dogs.
 If you visit the beach or dams, your dog will spend endless hours frolicking in and around the water, and swimming when you throw sticks out for it, or go in yourself.
 After the water, there's always the sand and dirt to roll in and transform into a sea monster!